 1. The system is fast reaching the ecological limits of its reproduction.
 Global capitalism now couples human and natural history in such a way as to threaten to bring about what would be the sixth mass extinction in the known history of life on earth.3 This mass extinction would be caused not by a natural catastrophe such as a meteor impact or by evolutionary changes such as the end of an ice age but by purposive human activity.
 According to leading environmental scientists there are nine “planetary boundaries” crucial to maintaining an earth system environment in which humans can exist, four of which are experiencing at this time the onset of irreversible environmental degradation and three of which (climate change, the nitrogen cycle, and biodiversity loss) are at “tipping points,” meaning that these processes have already crossed their planetary boundaries.

 2. The magnitude of the means of violence and social control is unprecedented, as is the concentration of the means of global communication and symbolic production and circulation in the hands of a very few powerful groups.
 Computerised wars, drones, bunker-buster bombs, star wars, and so forth, have changed the face of warfare.
 Warfare has become normalised and sanitised for those not directly at the receiving end of armed aggression.
-At the same time we have arrived at the panoptical surveillance society and the age of thought control by those who control global flows of communication, images and symbolic production.
+At the same time we have arrived at the panoptical surveillance society and the age of thought control by those who control global flows of communication in paper service and digital media, images and symbolic production.
 The world of Edward Snowden is the world of George Orwell; 1984 has arrived;

 3. Capitalism is reaching apparent limits to its extensive expansion.
 There are no longer any new territories of significance that can be integrated into world capitalism, de-ruralisation is now well advanced, and the commodification of the countryside and of pre- and non-capitalist spaces has intensified, that is, converted in hot-house fashion into spaces of capital, so that intensive expansion is reaching depths never before seen.
 Capitalism must continually expand or collapse.
 How or where will it now expand?